readysetmark/WealthPulse/Readme.md

 ### First Milestone

+Prototype using @@ or @ notation for commodity transactions, as per Ledger file spec.
+I'm not sure if I want to use Ledger's way of doing this, so going to set up the logic for the balance report and see how it feels with a sample file.

 Prototype
 - [x] What do I want the balance report to look like with investments?
 	- [x] Update backend functions to handle multiple commodities